Category: Uncategorized

 Back to his studio, Yogananthan did collages by mixing several pictures together to put the viewer in a state of disorientation.
 The Ramayana has been continuously rewritten and reinterpreted through time, and for Yogananthan’s Afterlife has been retold by Indian writer Meena Kandasamy.
 Amma — the seventh and last chapter of A Myth of Two Souls — will be published next year and will mark the end of the project (2013-2021).

-Photographs and collages: Vasantha Yogananthan
+Concept and layout: Vasantha Yogananthan

 Poem: Meena Kandasamy